 You might be wondering why we’re bringing up the subject of physical activity for kids at such a young age.
 According to the American Academy of Pediatrics (AAP), many children younger than 5 years old fail to meet the minimum physical activity guideline of at least 60 minutes of vigorous physical activity per day, and some of their research suggest that 2 to 5-year-olds should engage in more than 120 minutes of physical activity each day.

 We know that doing physical activity is extremely beneficial and necessary for a toddler’s development.
-At 2 years of age, kids develop large motor skills, balance, limb coordination and visual-spatial synchronicity by doing active play either indoors, outdoors, with you or with her peers.
+At 2 years of age, kids develop large motor skills, balance, limb coordination, and visual-spatial synchronicity by doing active play either indoors, outdoors, with their parents or peers.
 Besides, the pros of doing physical activity daily go beyond physical and motor development.
-Researchers from the Université de Montréal (2008) have found that exercising from an early age enhances cognitive outcomes later in life: it helps with regulating one’s emotions, developing a sense of mastery, better emotional awareness, negotiation skills, and develops a good spatial intelligence.
+Researchers from the Université de Montréal (2008) have found that exercising from an early age enhances cognitive outcomes later in life: it helps to regulate one’s emotions, develop a sense of mastery, better emotional awareness, negotiation skills, and develops a good spatial intelligence.

-So, doing daily active play is very important for the development of your daughter, but you might be wondering how to set some developmentally appropriate strategies for physical activity.
+So, daily active play is very important for the development of your daughter.
+However, you might be wondering how to set some developmentally appropriate strategies for physical activity.

-- If you are out of ideas, ask yourself what physical activities your toddler enjoys and what outdoor playing spaces are available and practical for you around where you live.
+- If you are out of ideas, ask yourself what physical activities your toddler enjoys and what outdoor playing spaces are available and practical around where you live.